 Chicken butter masala, also known as butter chicken, is a mainstay of many Indian restaurants and the flag bearer of Indian cuisine worldwide.
 While Indian cooking is more elaborate than what we are used to, you will notice that it is surprisingly simple and can become a part of your everyday dishes as well.
 In fact, butter chicken is regularly cooked in non-vegetarian Indian households.
 You too can make this mouthwatering dish at home.
 All you will need is the right recipe.
 So, here we go.

 To cook a delicious, filling and rich dinner for 4, you will need 1.25 pounds of boneless chicken.
-Along with this, you will need a pinch of salt, some chili powder (known as lal mirch.
-Don’t use chili pepper or chili flakes), two tablespoons of butter, one tablespoon lemon juice and a cup of full-fat yogurt.
+Along with this, you will need a pinch of salt, some chilli powder (known as lal mirch.
+Don’t use chilli pepper or chilli flakes), two tablespoons of butter, one tablespoon lemon juice and a cup of full-fat yogurt.
 Apart from this, you will need ginger paste, garlic paste, olive oil, a few chopped green chilies, tomato paste (you can also use freshly crushed tomatoes, half a tablespoon of honey and a cup of heavy cream.

 For the chicken

-After an hour, add garam masala, garlic paste, ginger paste, chili powder, butter, oil and lemon juice to the mix.
-This will infuse a variety of flavors in the food and make it more delicious too.
+After an hour, add garam masala, garlic paste, ginger paste, chilli powder, butter, oil and lemon juice to the mix.
+This will infuse a variety of flavours in the food and make it more delicious too.
 Now, let the chicken marinate for another 3 to 4 hours.

 When done, preheat your oven to 400 degrees.
 Take the chicken pieces out, place on an oven sheet and bake them.
-Only 20 minutes of baking is enough to get the right flavors out of the meat and give you that awesome flavor.
+Only 20 minutes of baking is enough to get the right flavours out of the meat and give you that awesome flavour.